katemyoung/CV/README.md

 - - SQL, PostgreSQL
 For more information, please see [my blog where I documented my learning at Makers](https://www.katemyoung.com/)

-#### Education
+#### Master of Education (2017)

-- 2017 Master of Education, Distinction, Rhodes University, RSA
+- Rhodes University, RSA
+- Grade: Distinction
+- Masters by research into adaptation of an early maths on-to-one intervention programme to a class context

+#### Postgraduate Certificate of Education (PGCE) (2011)
+- University of Bangor, UK
+- Grade: 1
+- With Qualified Teacher Status (QTS)

+#### BA (Hons) Philosophy (2008)
+- Grade: 2.1,
+- University College London, UK
+- Topics studied included: Logic, Philosophy of Maths, Philosophy of Science and Philosophy of Language

+## Other Qualifications

+- Cambridge Professional Development Qukaification Programme Leader, Cambridge Assessment, UK (2018)
+- Introduction to Bookkeeping and Accountancy, Open University, UK (2013)
+- Listening Skills and Group Discussion Training, Baobab Centre, UK (2012)
-- 2012 Certificate of Natural Science, Open University, UK
+- Certificate of Natural Science, Open University, UK (2012)
-- 2011 PGCE with QTS Grade 1, University of Bangor, UK
+- Practicing Science: Open University lab and field based practical (2011)
-- 2010 Certificate of Mathematics, Open University, UK
+- Certificate of Mathematics, Open University, UK (2010)
-- 2008 BA (Hons) Philosophy, 2.1, University College London, UK
+- Mountain Leader Training, Plas y Brenin, UK (2010)
+- RYA Ocean Yachtmaster, Two Oceans maritime Academy, South Africa (2009)

+## Hobbies

+As working mum to a five-year-old, a lot of my hobbies at the moment are shared hobbies: tinkering with wood and electronics (especially the Exploratorium's fantastic activities ), cooking, forest school, birdwatching and storytelling.